Eugeneche/cables/README.md

-A small application for both work and practice
+A small application for both work and practice.
+Material Information